apache/maven-site/content/markdown/configure.md

 ### `$HOME/.m2/settings.xml` - `%USERPROFILE%\.m2\settings.xml`

 This contains the user-specific Maven setup used across projects.
 Often this is used to tell Maven to use an internal repository instead of Maven Central if behind a firewall, various profiles, and passwords.

 ### `${project.basedir}/.mvn/jvm.config`:

-Allows a persistable alternative in the current project to `$MAVEN_OPTS` for providing additional arguments to the JVM before the class name on the constructed `java ...` command line.
+Allows a persistent alternative in the current project to `$MAVEN_OPTS` for providing additional arguments to the JVM before the class name on the constructed `java ...` command line.
 Sample contents:

         -Xmx2048m -Xms1024m -XX:MaxPermSize=512m -Djava.awt.headless=true

-Word of caution:  If you for any reason need to configure memory usage or the garbage collector - which should be considered a last resort - be absolutely certain that the configuration you use applies to the version of the JVM you are using, and that you understand what you are doing.
+Word of caution:  If you for any reason need to configure memory usage or the garbage collector be absolutely certain that the configuration you use applies to the version of the JVM you are using, and that you understand what you are doing.

 <!--
 ### `${project.basedir}/.mvn/extensions.xml`

 FIXME:  WHERE IS THIS DONE?
 IS THIS MAVEN 4 FUNCTIONALITY?
+Commented out for now.

 If you for any reason needs additional artifacts put on the classpath used by Maven in the current project, simply list them here with their usual Maven coordinates.